What is Equine CranioSacral Therapy (ECST)?

 How many treatments will my horse need?

-Most restrictions or problems are most likely to have built up over a period of time, therefore it is unrealistic to expect dysfunctions to resolve after one treatment.
+Most restrictions or problems are most likely to have built up over a while, therefore it is unrealistic to expect dysfunctions to resolve after one treatment.
 Although it is possible to see changes after just one treatment.
 The number of treatments required will depend entirely on the individual horse itself.

 An improvement in the horse’s condition following 2–3 treatments every 2-4 weeks can be visible.